g0v-data/g0v-hackmd-archive/notes/A5O-EHvISgujq0rhlvsuIg.md

 # NULLIFIED VER
 overview of how AI is replacing skilled jobs in different industries:

-1. Manufacturing: Robots in Factories
+1. Manufacturing:

-Robots on Assembly Lines: In factories, AI-powered robots are now doing jobs like putting together parts, packing products, and checking quality.
-These tasks used to be done by people.
-Faster and Cheaper: Robots can work all day without breaks, making production faster and cheaper for companies.
-Job Changes: Some factory jobs are being replaced by robots, but new jobs are created for people who can program, operate, and fix these machines.
-2. Healthcare: AI for Diagnosing and Planning Treatments AI in Medical Scans: AI helps doctors by quickly and accurately analyzing medical scans like X-rays or MRIs.
+3. Healthcare: AI for Diagnosing and Planning Treatments AI in Medical Scans: AI helps doctors by quickly and accurately analyzing medical scans like X-rays or MRIs.
 It can spot diseases like cancer earlier than humans sometimes can.
 Personalized Treatments: AI also helps create personalized treatment plans based on a patient’s unique medical history.
 Fewer Diagnostic Jobs: Some tasks that used to need human doctors or specialists can now be done by AI, but doctors still make the final decisions, so AI is more like an assistant.